finnSMB/gewicht-tracker/README.md

 You might be able to run and look at the UI without launching the API.
 Just go to "using/testing/running" -> "Vue3 Frontend with javascript"

+## Foreword!
+This does not feature high quality code :D the goal was to try to get it done as fast as possible while mainting somewhat of a readable codebase.

 ## Installation
 This probably only runs on MacOS or WSL (Windows Subsystem for Linux).
 But you can try running this anyway.